 - Wooden spoon

-In a small bowl, combine flour, sugar, baking powder and salt.
+In a small bowl, combine the flour, sugar, baking powder, baking soda and salt.

 Mix wet ingredients into the batter just until there is no visible dry flour.
 Be careful not to overmix the batter.